Orores/programming-ai/README.md

 However, you're encountering difficulties in handling the case where no file path is provided but a question is provided directly.
 The current solutions proposed didn't meet your requirements.

+# Tips

+If yopu don't use the chatbot as a package, liek if you have cloned the repo, pelase use python -m, because the imports start with a dot which means the import are handled in a way that is a package

 # programming-ai
 AI assistant for programming